daizko/esp32-based-pda/README.md

-# esp32-based-pda
+# PROJECT GLYPH.

-esp32 based pda device with eink and oled display
+PROJECT GLYPH. is ESP32-S3 based pocket pda device with eink and oled display and bunch of other cool stuff

 ## Overview